ivancuric/css-selector-performance/Optimizing CSS.md

 ## Quality over quantity

 A bigger problem of simply having expensive selectors is having _a lot_ of them.
 This is know as "style bloat", and you've probably seen the problem a lot.
 Typical examples are sites which import entire CSS frameworks like Bootstrap or Foundation, while using less than 10% of the transfered CSS.
-Another example are old, never refact projects whose CSS has devolved into, as I like to call them, "Chronological Style Sheets" -
+Another example are old, never refactored projects whose CSS has devolved into, as I like to call them, "Chronological Style Sheets" -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5Mjc3NjQ3M119
+eyJoaXN0b3J5IjpbMjA1NTE0MTAxNV19
 -->